 Once we got to the hospital, the doctor delivered the news: I had cut off a chunk of the tip of my left index finger, and it had to be sewn back on.
 In addition, there was a gash on my right middle finger.
 All told, it was not the end of the world, but for me, it was a big deal.

 In lieu of the usual punishment, my dad thought that the painful results of my actions—and the embarrassment that came along with them—were enough to teach me the lesson.
 This I considered merciful, and it was very much appreciated.

 As uncomfortable and unnerving as this situation was, it taught me an invaluable lesson.
 Sometimes, we just don’t know as much as we think we do.
 Granted, I was small, and this was a small-scale example, but my dad’s instruction to avoid knives was meant to protect me.
 I didn’t know how to use them.
 I thought I did, but I proved myself wrong—and him right.

-Undoubtedly, we have all had times where we were told to do something that we didn’t want to do—or to not do something that we did want to do.
+Undoubtedly, we have all had times where we were told to do something that we didn’t want to do—or not to do something that we did want to do.
 We probably thought that our way was the right way.
 But then again, we just don’t know as much as we think we do, and it’s better for us to heed the instructions we are given.
 I still have the scar on my finger to remind me of that.